CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

 ### Task 1: Create a group

+In this task, you will create a Microsoft 365 group named "All Users" in the Azure portal, assign ODL_User as the owner, and add specified members to the group.

 1. On the taskbar select **Microsoft Edge**, in the address bar type **https://portal.azure.com**, and then press **Enter**.

 1. On the **Pick an account** page, select **<inject key="AzureAdUserEmail"></inject>**.